4 Tips to Thrive as a Creative in the Age of AI

 In March 2023, followers of Magic Fabric’s Instagram were asked about their views on AI and the future.

-Tip #2: Master the skills that AI cannot yet replicate
+Tip #2: Master the skills that AI cannot yet match

 AI may be a good imitator of human creativity, but it cannot replace it entirely.
 But you can’t rely on your craft alone anymore.
 In the age of AI you need to excel at driving the strategic and conceptual direction of your work.
 Humans are better than machines at being human, and you’ll better understand what humans like to see and feel because you have empathy – the ability to understand and connect with your audience’s emotions, needs, and desires.
 Human beings also have the ability to set goals, prioritize tasks and manage resources.
 So if you’re a junior creative today, take on the role of a director and look at AI as your resource and try to think of the most efficient way to get it to produce great work, or even have it suggest new directions in your work that you had not thought of before.